HashMall0w/AmatonLike/README.md

 # AmatonLike
-University project
-Simulation of an e-commerce site written in C
+University project, imulation of an e-commerce site written in C